ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-02-14-intro-to-wazuh.md

 On the attacker side, Kali Linux is used to simulate attacks on DVWA.
 Kali is loaded with various penetration testing tools like SQLmap, Hydra, and Burp Suite, which help in executing security attacks to evaluate the effectiveness of Wazuh’s monitoring.
 Wazuh detects and alerts on attacks by analyzing web server logs, system logs, and application logs on the Ubuntu VM.
 -->
-### **Quick Install Wazuh Manager, Dashboard, Indexer etc**
+### **Quick Installation Wazuh**
-The Wazuh Manager is the core component responsible for processing data and generating alerts.
-Wazuh Dashboard allows you to interact using interactive web interface.
+You can automate the instalation of the central components in Wazuh such as Manager, Dashboard and Indexer.
+For this tutorial, I want to make it quick and easy by installing Wazuh in single host.
+You can refer to this website if you want to install each component in different hosts (https://documentation.wazuh.com/current/installation-guide/index.html).

 1. Update your system:

    ```bash
    sudo apt update && sudo apt upgrade -y
    ```
-2. Add the Wazuh repository and install the Wazuh Manager.
+2. Add the Wazuh repository and install the Wazuh components.
 This command will install central components of Wazuh including Manager, Indexer, Dashboard and Filebeat.

    ```bash
    curl -sO https://packages.wazuh.com/4.10/wazuh-install.sh
    sudo bash wazuh-install.sh -a
    ```
-3. Access the Wazuh web interface with https://<WAZUH_DASHBOARD_IP_ADDRESS> and your credentials:
+3. Access the Wazuh web interface with `https://<WAZUH_DASHBOARD_IP_ADDRESS>` and your credentials:

    ```bash
    INFO: --- Summary ---